Why don’t we just do exactly what we feel like doing when we feel like doing it?

 Finally, for a treasure trove of lesson plans, activities, and readings you can implement in your classroom, click here.

-Access to this resource comes from Scott Carchedi at the School Social Work Network organization, and includes a student manual and four lesson plans:
+Access to this resource comes from Scott Carchedi at the School Social Work Network, and includes a student manual and four lesson plans:

 - Lesson on Emotional Regulation: “How Hot or Cold Does Your Emotional ‘Engine’ Run?”